-Become a Local Coordinator for iE!
+Become a Local Coordinator or Student Exchange Ambassador for iE!

 At iE, we pride ourselves on providing individual care and direct support to our exchange students, host families, local schools, and iE team members.